hxxru-u/hxxru-u.github.io/_posts/2025-01-24-chaotic-attractors.md

 tags:
   - Dynamical Systems
   - Mathematics
+  - Test
 mathjax: true
 excerpt: "On chaotic attractors."
 ---

+*this is a test post for markdown math rendering*

 The concept of a chaotic attractor lies at the heart of chaos theory, representing a geometric structure in phase space that exhibits both order and unpredictability.
 Let's explore its rigorous mathematical definition.